aleesteele/aleesteele.github.io/speaking.md

 # Speaking

 Over the years, I've done a good amount of public-facing work in the form of lectures, panels, and teaching.
-I'm always interested in bringing subjects to a wider audience, or cross-pollinating concepts and ideas between different disciplines, communities, and organisations.
+I enjoy it most of the time -- because I'm always interested in bringing subjects to a wider audience, and cross-pollinating concepts and ideas between different disciplines, communities, and organisations.

-Gabriella Coleman called conferences "the rituals of our time", and I tend to agree with her.
-For me, conference talks are opportunities to think out loud, and panels are a space to be in conversation with others.
-Maybe they force a deadline for exploring a research interest, or are a chance to enunciate a point of view.
+<a href="https://gabriellacoleman.org">Gabriella Coleman</a> called conferences "the rituals of our time", and I tend to agree with her.
+For me, talks and lectures are opportunities to think out loud, and panels are a space to be in conversation with others.
+Maybe they force a deadline for exploring a research interest, or are a chance to enunciate a point of view with more clarity of purpose.

-Jessica Meyerson also calls facilitation both "an art and a science", and I tend to agree that too.
-Facilitation, like <a href="https://www.priyaparker.com">gatherings</a> holds the power to bring people together in ways they might not expect, or need.
+<a href="https://educopia.org/blog/meet-the-educopians-jessica-meyerson/">Jessica Meyerson</a> also calls facilitation both "an art and a science", and I agree with that too.
+Facilitation, like <a href="https://www.priyaparker.com">gatherings</a>, holds the power to bring people together in ways they might not expect, and in modes they might not otherwise be exposed to.
+I love bringing people together in ways that make us <a href="https://www.youtube.com/watch?v=6gp1q0rBvgo">more human</a>, and that expand what we think is possible.

-Either way, I'm grateful for the opportunity to share in different forms.
+In any case, I'm always grateful for the opportunity to share in different forms.
 You can find a few examples of what this looks like below.

 ## Talks